Zoetermeer/latro/README.rst

   True && False && True

-All custom infix operators currently have the same precedence, and are left-associative.
-Latro will soon support user-defined precedence levels for these operators to avoid the need to write expressions with parentheses to disambiguate, e.g.:
+All custom infix operators are currently left-associative, but this may change.
+We can change the precedence of any operator to avoid the need to write expressions with parentheses to disambiguate using a *precedence assignment*:

 .. code:: ocaml

   fun &&(True, True) = True
   fun &&(_, _) = False

-  precedence 1 &&
+  precedence && 1

-This indicates that the ``&&`` operator has precedence ``1``, which is the highest level.
+This indicates that the ``&&`` operator has precedence ``1``, which is the highest level we can assign.
 (Lower numbers indicate higher precedence, with 1 being the highest.)
 Thus the program:

 .. code:: ocaml